shivangdubey/HacktoberFest2020/README.md

 Repository to let enthusiasts create issues and pull requests for the Open Source event.

 About the repository:
+There are 2 scripts in this repository:
-It is a basic Number Guessing Game, created in Python3.
+1) Basic Number Guessing Game, created in Python3
+2) Receipt Generator for Shopping bills

 *Libraries/Tools used:
 1) Random package